Sasha Zhoya: Under-23

 He therefore participated at the 2022 World Athletics Championships in Eugene, Oregon, where he was eliminated in the semi-finals in 13.47 s.

 Zhoya also participated at the 2022 European Athletics Championships in Munich, where he fell when crossing the last hurdle and finished eighth.

+For his second season with senior height hurdles, he wins the 2023 European Athletics U23 Championships in Espoo in 13.31 s (+0.5 m/s).
+During the semifinals he improved the U23 championship record with 13.22 s (+0.3 m/s).

+Two weeks later, he won the 110 m hurdles final of the French Athletics Championships, for the second consecutive year, in 13.01 s (+2.3 m/s).

+In December 2024, it was announced that he had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.